VDA5050/VDA5050/VDA5050_EN_V1.md

 #### <a name="CaLe"></a> 6.10.1 Concept and Logic

-The order progress is tracked by the nodeStates and edgeStates.
+The order progress is tracked by the `nodeStates` and edgeStates`.
 Additionally, if the AGV is able to derive its current position it can publish its position via the “position” field.

-If the AVG plans the path by itself, it must communicate its calculated trajectory (including base and horizon) in the form of a NURBS via the trajectory object in the state message, unless master control cannot use this field and it was agreed during integration that this field must not be sent.
+If the AVG plans the path by itself, it must communicate its calculated trajectory (including base and horizon) in the form of a NURBS via the `trajectory` object in the state message, unless master control cannot use this field and it was agreed during integration that this field must not be sent.
 After nodes are released by master control, the AGV is not allowed to change its trajectory.

-The “nodeStates/edgeStates” includes all nodes/edges that the AGV still must traverse.
+The `nodeStates` and `edgeStates` includes all nodes/edges that the AGV still must traverse.

 ![Figure 12 Order Information provided by the state topic.
 Only the ID of the last node and the remaining nodes and edges are transmitted](./assets/Figure12.png)
 >Figure 12 Order Information provided by the state topic.
 Only the ID of the last node and the remaining nodes and edges are transmitted